jacopoMauro/dm874/final_project/autograder.md

 * add a public assignment (text + docker image to evaluate the assignment)
 * add a private assignment submitting the list of users allowed to submit (text + docker image to evaluate the assignment + list of users)
-* add or remove individual users to a private assignment
+* add or remove individual users or administrators to a private or public assignment
 * given a student, check the status and the result of an assignment given by the student
 * remove an assignment and all the information connected
 * remove a user
-* limit the amount of time a docker container can run to evaluate an assignment (if the timeout is reached this should be reported to the student instead of the results.txt output)
+* limit the amount of time a docker containers can run to evaluate an assignment (if the timeout is reached this should be reported to the student instead of the results.txt output and recorded by the system)
 * trigger the manual re-evaluation of an assignment
-* test the sumbission of an assignment by providing an example of student submission and check the output
+* test the sumbission of an assignment by providing an example of student submission and check the output and the logs
 * given an assignment, extract in bulk all the student submissions and their results
-* GUI support (optional)
+* GUI support (optional if the group is less than 7 people)

 The developer of the systems has to:
 * Use continuous integration and deployment